Azure-Samples/azure-spring-data-cosmos-java-sql-api-aad/README.md

     }
     ```

-1. Upload the JSON file to Azure CLI, then create the role, replacing `<myResourceGroup>` and `<myCosmosAccount>` with the resource group name and Cosmos DB account name respectively:
+1. Upload the JSON file to Azure CLI, then run the below to create the role, replacing `<myResourceGroup>` and `<myCosmosAccount>` with the resource group name and Cosmos DB account name respectively:

     ```azurecli-interactive
     resourceGroupName='<myResourceGroup>'